 The term "light duty" should not be confused with the term "limited duty."
 The term limited duty is not used in the National Agreement.
-Rather, the term limited duty was established by 5 Code of Federal Regulations, Part 353-the O.P.M. regulation implementing 5.
+Rather, the term limited duty was established by Title 5 CFR, Part 353; the OPM regulation implementing 5.
 U.S.C.
 8151(b), that portion of the Federal Employees' Compensation Act (FECA) pertaining to the resumption of employment following job-related injury or illness.
 USPS procedures regarding limited duty are found in Section 540 of the Employee and Labor Relations Manual (ELM).
 Limited duty may be provided for an employee who is temporarily or permanently incapable of performing his/her normal duties as a result of a job-related compensable illness or injury.
 National Arbitrator Mittenthal held in H8N-5B-C 22251, November 14, 1983 (C-03855), that Article 13, Section 4.H applies to both light and limited duty situations (see below).